-- Pearl Street, between Foley Square and St. James Place - Madison/Rose Streets, between Frankfort Street and St. James Place - Avenue of the Finest - Northbound Park Row Brooklyn Bridge off-ramp
+- Park Row, between approximately Worth Street and the Brooklyn Bridge - Pearl Street, between Foley Square and St. James Place - Madison/Rose Streets, between Frankfort Street and St. James Place - Avenue of the Finest - Northbound Park Row Brooklyn Bridge off-ramp

 As discussed above, the street closures resulted in restricted access for commercial and private vehicles on streets adjacent to NYPD headquarters and other nearby civic buildings.
 Authorized NYPD and government personnel and emergency vehicles are permitted through the checkpoints after undergoing appropriate scrutiny.
-Residents of the Chatham Green Houses seeking vehicular access to the Chatham Green parking lot along Park Row are permitted through the checkpoint at Park Row at Worth Street after displaying valid identification, but are not permitted into the security zone through any other checkpoint.
-Commercial vehicles, such as delivery trucks, are only permitted through the checkpoint at Park Row and Worth Street after displaying valid identification, passing through the barricade, and then pulling into a truck inspection area where they are inspected by USMS officers who utilize, among other security measures, bomb sniffing dogs.
+Residents of the Chatham Green Houses seeking vehicular access to the Chatham Green parking lot along Park Row are permitted through the checkpoint at Park Row at Worth Street after displaying valid identification, but are not permitted into the security zone through the checkpoint at Park Row and Worth Street after displaying valid identification, but are not permitted into the security zone through the checkpoint at Park Row and Worth Street after displaying valid identification, passing through the barricade, and then pulling into a truck inspection area where they are inspected by USMS officers who utilize, among other security measures, bomb sniffing dogs.